 • For SOLAS 1992 the achieved A is proportional to the accuracy of the applied method.
-The zonal method ranks low (sub-)compartment medium and numerical integration high.
-For SOLAS 2009 and reconstructed SOLAS 1992 and SOLAS 2009 the ranking from low
+The zonal method ranks low, (sub-)compartment medium, and numerical integration high.
+For SOLAS 2009 and reconstructed SOLAS 1992 and SOLAS 2009, the ranking from low to high is zonal, numerical integration, sub-compartment, compartment.
+This trend is also observed with test calculations for another vessel (not shown here).

-- to high is zonal, numerical integration, sub-compartment, compartment.
-This trend is also observed with test calculations for another vessel (which is not shown here). - For this particular vessel SOLAS 2009 is a more severe requirement than SOLAS 1992, or, in other words, has a higher safety margin. - The listed values are 'raw', that means that no 'optimization' is applied which could increase A. With the (sub-)compartment method, our previous experience is that by e.g. removing damage cases with a negative probability prv, the final A value can be increased by a couple of percent points. - The number of damage cases for the numerical integration method is rather low.
-Indeed the program reported that missing damage cases account for a combined prv of about 0.05.
+- For this particular vessel, SOLAS 2009 is a more severe requirement than SOLAS 1992, or, in other words, has a higher safety margin. - The listed values are 'raw', that means that no 'optimization' is applied which could increase A. With the (sub-)compartment method, our previous experience is that by e.g. removing damage cases with a negative probability prv, the final A value can be increased by several percent points. - The number of damage cases for the numerical integration method is rather low.
+Indeed the program reported that missing damage cases account for a combined prv of approximately 0.05.
 Increasing the number of damage cases might rise ΔI to some extent. - One aspect that is not evident from this table is the effect of the penetration limitation rule of Sub-section 2.6.
 This rule is taken into account automatically with the (sub-)compartment method, while it is not applicable at all with the numerical integration method.
 However, with the zonal method it is the user's responsibility to choose the zone boundaries in such a fashion that this rule is complied with.
 However, for the ship under consideration that is a laborious task, which was not completed.
-Consequently, the zonal calculation does not fulfill the penetration rule. - 6 Conclusions This paper has described the application of a numerical integration method for the determination of the probability of damage, and its application on the existing and forthcoming SOLAS rules.
-It has been shown that this method gives more stable results than conventional approaches, while a number of practical pitfalls are avoided.
-Preliminary application of the different calculation methods on both types of regulations suggests that for a smaller cargo vessel, the new rules are more stringent than the existing ones.
+Consequently, the zonal calculation does not fulfill the penetration rule.